 Have you felt your mind desires something in a relationship, but your body doesn't align in action?
 What is the impact of your mind-body connection on your relationships?
 Or in another word, what is the impact of the disconnection?

-The word body-mind has become very popular in the wellness vernacular.
+The word mind-body has become very popular in the wellness vernacular.
 Perhaps it brings images of waking up early in the morning, a smoothie humming in the blender, and getting out for that early morning jog before whisking off to work.

-While the body-mind connection does include maintaining a healthy body, getting a good night’s sleep, and eating a healthy diet, there is more to this commonly used phrase than checking your doctor-recommended wellness tips off the list.
+While the mind-body connection does include maintaining a healthy body, getting a good night's sleep, and eating a healthy diet, there is more to this commonly used phrase than checking your doctor-recommended wellness tips off the list.

 For generations in the Western world, the body has been treated in a purely utilitarian way.
 The body is there to get you from point A to point B. In this body scheme, if you do take an interest in your health, it is most likely that the body will continue to behave as you need it to or appear beautiful and fit from the outside, regardless of how you feel.

 This body ethos also tends to prize the prefrontal cortex very highly.
 The human organism is treated in a mechanical way divorced from its context.
 This way of going through the world works very well, particularly for high-achievers who can compartmentalize their feelings and keep their eye on more worldly goals.

 Until it doesn't.
 We humans are not walking heads that can be permanently cut off from our context.
 The ignored body will eventually groan loudly enough to wake up the sleep-walking human who has put the body's more subtle indicators on mute.